t-matsuo/neobash/doc/en/core/log.md

 * Output logs of various types, such as debug, info, notice, error, crit, and stacktrace.
 * Log message format is plain or json.
 * Log message is formatted with color and timestamp by default.
+* Control characters in log message are removed.
 * Can select output destination of log to stdout/stderr or file.
 * Catch unexpected SIGINT, SIGTERM, and SIGERR, and output the stacktrace.